Kodak Brownie - The Historical Camera That Captured Raw, Candid Accounts of the 20th Century ExperienceArt Wise

 In early April of 1912, a young Canadian woman, Bernice Palmer was travelling on the SS Carpathia cruise liner from New York City to the Mediterranean.
 To seventeen-year-old Bernice’s surprise, the ship which had barely cleared New York was diverted to pick up survivors from the Titanic on the morning of April 14.
 With her new Brownie camera, gifted around her birthday in January, Bernice captured some of the 700 Titanic survivors that were rushed onto the Carpathia as well as pictures of the iceberg that tragically sunk the mighty Titanic.
 In 1986, Bernice donated her Brownie and its pictures to the Smithsonian collection at the National Museum of American History.

-Pictures taken on Bernice’s Brownie - Titanic honeymooners Mr. & Mrs. George A. Harder (top); the iceberg that sunk Titanic (bottom) (Source: americanhistory.si.edu)
+Pictures taken on Bernice’s Brownie - Titanic honeymooners Mr. & Mrs. George A. Harder (top); The Iceberg that Sank Titanic (bottom) (Source: americanhistory.si.edu)

 The handy and sturdy Brownie cameras, which had naturally become a utilitarian part of life, also went along to battlegrounds.
 In 2014, Brownie camera pictures taken by a British soldier, Hubert Berry Ottaway, found in a rusty tin box almost 95 years after they were taken, were restored and developed by his grandson.
 Hubert took pictures of the life of soldiers and towns destroyed during World War I, throwing light on the grave aftermath of war.
 Although Hubert survived the war, he lost most of his sight owing to war injuries.
 Ironically, he became completely blind by 1920 and never had an opportunity to see the photographs he had captured.

 Pictures taken by Hubert in the 1910s with his Brownie (Source: bbc.com)